 Koru Cafe – easily my favorite spot on the island for breakfast or lunch!
 All the food is fresh, tasty and healthy.
 They serve breakfast all day, along with delicious lattes.

 The Boat Shed – we actually went on a hunt for a different restaurant the night we ended up here (it turned out the first restaurant had recently closed).
-This old-school cafe and bar still does the trick if you’re looking for a variety of options.
+This old-school cafe and bar still do the trick if you’re looking for a variety of options.
 They serve up local food in a casual environment — and apparently it gets pretty rowdy here on weekends!

 Tauono’s – a hidden gem serving up food grown by the owner in her very own garden.
 A great spot for vegetarian options, homemade cakes, and local fresh fruit!
 Open for brunch and lunch during the week.